-Over 3 million unique hits, published in three gaming magazines, linked on nearly every gaming blog on the internet and still going...
+Over 34 million unique hits, published in three gaming magazines, linked on nearly every gaming blog on the internet, digged over 6,600 times between its three appearances on the Digg front page, Slashdotted twice and still going...

 The List - http://duke.a-13.net/

-If you've got something to add, drop me an email.
+If you've got something to add, drop me an email or @hodapp on Twitter.

-Feel free to re-post this, just please keep the whole thing intact with all of the credits at the bottom or link back to here.
+Feel free to re-post or publish this, just please keep the entire list intact with credits at the bottom and email me a link, @hodapp on Twitter, or send me a copy!

 Just about when mid-1998 arrived (June, specifically) 3D Realms announced they were changing 3D engines to Epic's Unreal engine.
 George Broussard, the producer and co-creator of the Duke Nukem series insisted that this change would not cause any significant delay, despite all logic pointing to the contrary.
 Also at this point, Broussard assured everyone Duke Nukem Forever would see a 1999 release.